ckan/ckan/doc/extensions/adding-custom-fields.rst

 the resource schema and save them the its extras field.
 The templates will automatically check this field and display them in the resource_read page.

 Sorting by custom fields on the dataset search page
 ---------------------------------------------------
 Now that we've added our custom field, we can customize the CKAN web front end search page to sort datasets by our custom field.
-Add a new file called ``ckan/example_idatasetform/templates/package/search.html`` containing:
+Add a new file called ``ckanext-extrafields/ckanext/extrafields/templates/package/search.html`` containing:

 .. literalinclude:: ../../ckanext/example_idatasetform/templates/package/search.html
     :language: jinja
     :emphasize-lines: 16-17

-This overrides the search ordering drop down code block, the code is the same as the default package search block but we are adding two additional lines that define the display name of that search ordering (e.g. Custom Field Ascending) and the SOLR sort ordering (e.g. custom_text asc).
+This overrides the search ordering drop down code block, the code is the same as the default dataset search block but we are adding two additional lines that define the display name of that search ordering (e.g. Custom Field Ascending) and the SOLR sort ordering (e.g. custom_text asc).
 If you reload your development server you should be able to see these two additional sorting options